AditVedi/Approximate-ALU/README.md

 ## Observations

-- Approximate ALU reduces dynamic power by 17%
+- Dynamic power reduced by 17%
-- Signal switching activity drops significantly (~71% reduction)
+- Signal switching reduced by ~71%
-- LUT usage remains unchanged due to FPGA carry-chain mapping
+- LUT usage unchanged due to carry-chain mapping
-- Slice count increases from 2 to 4 due to routing of the split datapath, not additional logic
+- Slice count increases due to routing, not logic

 ---